automl/CARP-S/CONTRIBUTING.md

 ### Write Documentation

-DACBO could always use more documentation, whether as part of the official DACBO docs, in docstrings, or even on the web in blog posts, articles, and such.
+CARP-S could always use more documentation, whether as part of the official CARP-S docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/benjamc/dacbo/issues.
+The best way to send feedback is to file an issue at https://github.com/automl/CARP-S/issues.

 If you are proposing a feature: